Scottish genetic landscape echoes the DNA of past kingdoms

-A study, including ORCADES and VIKING volunteer data, has found that the genetics of people across Scotland today still has similarities to distant ancestors.
+New study finds that the genetics of people across Scotland today still has similarities to distant ancestors.

-The research used genetic data from health research studies across Britain and Ireland and compared this against ancient DNA.
+A team of researchers, led by Professor Jim Wilson, compared genetic data from health research studies across Britain and Ireland and compared this against ancient DNA.
 Many of the genetic patterns found were similar to the genes found in Gaels, Picts, Britons and the Norse.